600 Somerset Avenue

 Our inpatient therapists work with the entire health care team to enable patients to improve activities of daily living (bathing, dressing, and mobility) and promote increased activity tolerance and strength.
 At CSSMCW, our patients receive one-on-one holistic treatment every time.

-We offer a non-invasive treatment for the condition of lymphedema, an abnormal buildup of swelling in the arms, legs, or torso.
-Therapy includes gentle massage and exercise that helps to drain excess fluids, as well as the application of compression bandages and garments to push fluid out and prevent re-accumulation.
-Goals of treatment include improvements in swelling, pain, skin abnormalities, mobility and daily functions.
+We offer a non-invasive treatment for the condition of lymphedema, which is an abnormal buildup of swelling in the arms, legs, breast, head, neck, genitals or torso.
+Therapy includes gentle massage and exercise that helps to stimulate movement of fluid, as well as the application of compression bandages and garments to push excess fluid out and prevent re-accumulation.
+Goals of treatment include improvements in swelling, pain, skin abnormalities, mobility and daily function.

 This is a technique that uses postural and spinal analysis to identify muscular imbalances and employs a variety of modalities and treatments, including muscle energy, acupressure, and neurolymphatic/neurovascular pressure points to correct pain and strength deficits.

 This area focuses on children’s occupations—including play, school, and home—and how children function and develop in those specific environments.
 When children have developmental delays in fine motor skills, gross motor skills, play, attention, sensory regulation, or other skills, OT can help them gain greater independence in all areas of their occupations.